 This Proxy Statement contains forward-looking statements.
-Forward-looking statements include statements regarding our expectations, beliefs, intentions or strategies regarding the future, including with respect to business, financial, operational, compensation and environmental, social/and or governance matters; statements of the assumptions underlying any of the foregoing statements; and all other statements that are not statements of historical facts, including but not limited to those set forth above under "Updated Strategic Objectives" in the Letter from our Executive Chair of the Board.
+Forward-looking statements include statements regarding our expectations, beliefs, intentions or strategies regarding the future, including with respect to business, financial, operational, compensation and environmental, social/and or governance matters; statements of the assumptions underlying any of the foregoing statements; and all other statements that are not statements of historical facts, including but not limited to those set forth above under "Strategic Objectives" in the Letter to Shareholders.
 In some cases, forward- looking statements may be identified by words such as "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "could," "would," "expect," "objective," "plan," "potential," "seek," "grow," "target," "if," or the negative of these terms and similar expressions intended to identify forward-looking statements.
-Forward-looking statements are made subject to the safe harbor provisions of the federal securities laws pursuant to Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
+Forward-looking statements are made subject to the safe harbor provisions of the federal securities laws pursuant to Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Exchange Act.
 We have based these forward-looking statements primarily on our current opinions, expectations, beliefs, plans, objectives, assumptions and projections about future events and trends that we believe may affect us.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the future events and trends discussed in this Proxy Statement may not occur and actual results may differ materially and adversely from those anticipated or implied in the forward-looking statements.
 You should read this Proxy Statement with the understanding that our actual future results, levels of activity, performance and events and circumstances may be materially different from what we expect.
-In addition, these forward-looking statements are subject to a number of risks, uncertainties and assumptions relating to our business, including the effect of broader economic and market conditions on our customers, our ability to execute our business and growth strategies and to achieve sustainability goals, the impact of the global supply environment and other macroeconomic conditions, and all those described in the section titled "Risk Factors" set forth in Part I, Item 1A, and in the rest of our 2023 Form 10-K and in our other SEC filings.
-Forward-looking statements speak only as of the date of this Proxy Statement, and you should not put undue reliance on any forwardlooking statements.
+In addition, these forward-looking statements are subject to a number of risks, uncertainties and assumptions relating to our business, including those described in the section titled "Risk Factors" set forth in Part I, Item 1A, and in the rest of our 2024 Form 10-K and in our other SEC filings.
+Forward-looking statements speak only as of the date of this Proxy Statement, and you should not put undue reliance on any forward-looking statements.
 We assume no obligation to publicly update or revise any forward-looking statements because of new information, future events, changes in assumptions or otherwise, except to the extent required by applicable laws.
-If we update one or more forward-looking statements, no inference should be drawn that we will make additional updates with respect to those or other forward-looking statements.
+If we update one or more forward-looking statements, no inference should be drawn that we will make additional updates with respect to those or other forwardlooking statements.
 While we believe that such information provides a reasonable basis for these statements, such information may be limited or incomplete.
 Our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all relevant information.
 These statements are inherently uncertain, and investors are cautioned not to unduly rely on these statements.